shinderohitt/shinderohitt.github.io/content/blog/scope-sensitivity.md

 ## What is this?
 What does a billion years mean to you?
 Does replacing years with something else help?
 It is hard for me to grasp that number.
 Our universe came into existence about 13.6 billion years ago.
 What does human existence mean in this timespan?
-What is a hundred years in this? (maybe your lifetime?).
 This is an attempt in trying to build a perspective for the time and in a way, large numbers.

 ## How?
-We try two methods:
+We will try out two methods:
-1. Map large numbers to smaller ones we can relate with (eg: one year as one second)
+1. Map large numbers to smaller ones we can relate with.
+For example, one year becomes one second.
-2. Some visualizations
+2. Some visualizations.

 <p style="margin-bottom: 32px;"></p>

 You are thrown back in time -- to the very beginning of the universe.
 The time starts running just the way it did about fourteen billion years ago.
-You get to witness everything since then -- including Earth's birth.
-How long till you see your loved ones again?
+You get to witness everything since then -- including Sun's and Earth's birth.
+How long do you think you will have to wait to see your loved ones again?
+Can you relate to fourteen billion years?

 The table below lists some major events since the big-bang.
 The other columns map these to some reasonable numbers, explained as below: